Alert. The SSL feature (HTTP to HTTPS) box produced erroneous results between 23 Sept and 02 Oct.

 Click back to the Scan setup page and continue from there.

-While originals are automatically saved for any modified descriptions,
+To protect against unforeseen loss of content, the description originals are automatically saved for any

-you can also choose to save the originals for items that required no modification by checkmarking the "Save Originals" box.
+Additionally, you can choose to save the originals for items that required no modification by checkmarking the "Save Originals" box.

-We have predefined a few common widget wrappers and icons that may appear in listings.
-We may add more.
+We have predefined many common widget wrappers and icons that may appear in listings.

 They are based on the start and end markers most frequently found for those widgets.